itsrohitprajapati/Multi_cam_attendance_system_flutter_app/README.md

 │   └── embedding_service.dart# Optional local embedding/demo support
 ├── widgets/                  # Shared UI components
 └── theme.dart                # App colors and theme
+assets/models/                # Optional .tflite embedding model
+test/                         # Unit tests for models and URL normalization
 ```

 ## Requirements

 - Flutter 3.19 or newer
 - Dart 3.3 or newer
-- Android device or emulator with camera support
+- Android device or emulator (API 21+) with camera support, or iPhone/iPad on iOS 15.5+
+- For iOS builds: a Mac with Xcode and CocoaPods installed
 - A running, compatible Smart Attendance FastAPI backend
 - At least one backend room and camera configured before starting live sessions

-> A physical device is recommended for face enrollment.
-An emulator can be used for general UI and API testing if it has a usable camera source.
+> A physical device is recommended for face enrollment on either platform.
+An Android emulator can be used for general UI and API testing if it has a usable camera source; the iOS simulator cannot run the enrollment camera at all.

 ## Getting started